FlatBallFlyer/IBM-Data-Merge-Utility-CLI/README.md

 : provide all requests in a single json file

 __payloadFile &lt;file&gt;__
-: builds requests based on payload file with 1 request per line
+: builds requests based on payload file with 1 request per line, output files will be line#.output

 NOTE: ignores default payload, uses default parms

 __payloadFolder &lt;folder&gt;__
-: builds requests based on payload folder with 1 request per file
+: builds requests based on payload folder with 1 request per file, output files will be inputFile.output

 NOTE: ignores default payload, uses default parms

 __parmFile &lt;file&gt; &lt;parm&gt;__
-: builds requests based on parameters file with 1 request per line.
+: builds requests based on parameters file with 1 request per line, output files will be line#.output

-The parm name is used to add the parameter to the default parms.
-Uses default payload for all requests.
+The parm name is used to add the parameter to the default parms, and the default payload is used for all requests.

 __parmFolder &lt;file&gt; &lt;parm&gt;__
-: builds requests based on parameters folder with 1 request per file.
+: builds requests based on parameters folder with 1 request per file, output files will be inputFile.output

-The parm name is used to add the parameter to the default parms for each merge.
-Uses default payload for all requests.
+The parm name is used to add the parameter to the default parms for each merge, and the default payload is used for all requests.

 ---